halimus/laravel-rest-api/README.md

 ### Installation Step by Step:

+1- After you pull up the project, browse to the folder with your terminal and run:

+    > composer install

-1- Create a Database in Your MySQL (choose a name, for example: librarydb)
+2- Create a Database in Your MySQL (choose a name, for example: librarydb)

-2- Create an new file .env in the base folder containing a copy of the file .env.example, and update the cresential of databases connexion
+3- Create an new file .env in the base folder containing a copy of the file .env.example, and update the cresential of databases connexion

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1